arjunkaruvally/auto-tour-planner/README.md

 - [ ] Work on providing preference based on user profile
 - [ ] Integrate with Google Maps
 - [ ] Attain Nirvana

+##Build a scraper

+List of cities:

+Opinions and additions are welcome

+- new delhi
+- bangalore
+- mumbai
+- jaipur
+- udaipur
+- agra
+- kochi
+- goa
+- chennai
+- hyderabad